dart-archive/www.dartlang.org/src/site/tools/pub/cmd/index.markdown

 * The [`pub deps`](pub-deps.html) command lists all of the dependencies used by a package.

+* The [`pub downgrade`](pub-downgrade.html) command retrieves the lowest versions of all the packages that are listed as dependencies used by the application.
+This is useful for testing the lower range of your package's dependencies.

 * The [`pub get`](pub-get.html) command retrieves the packages that are listed as the dependencies for the application.